oVirt/ovirt-site/source/feature/spicerelatedfeatures.html.md

 ### Background

 Currently oVirt use the spicec client for remote Spice connections and RHEV adds the proprietary Incentives Pro USB redirector solution to add support for remote USB.
-Since Fedora 16, the QEMU and Spice projects have added native support for USB remoting and are moving to a new client, virt-viewer, based on spice-gtk that includes more features and is based on a more portable codebase that will extend from Linux and Windows to more platforms in the future such as Mac OS.
+Since Fedora 16, the QEMU and Spice projects have added native support for USB remoting and are moving to a new client, virt-viewer, based on spice-gtk that includes more features and is based on a more portable code-base that will extend from Linux and Windows to more platforms in the future such as Mac OS.
 The virt-viewer client also includes support for the new native USB support in Spice.

 ### Owner